goossens/ObjectTalk/docs/guide/Basics.md

 Integer literals can be written as:

 * A decimal number, with no prefix
-* A binary number, with a 0b prefix
+* A binary number, with a 0b or 0B prefix
-* An octal number, with a 0o prefix
+* An octal number, with a 0o or 0O prefix
-* A hexadecimal number, with a 0x prefix
+* A hexadecimal number, with a 0x or 0X prefix

 All the following integer literals have a decimal value of 17:

-	decimalInteger = 17;
+	var decimalInteger = 17;
-	binaryInteger = 0b10001;       // 17 in binary notation
+	var binaryInteger = 0b10001;       // 17 in binary notation
-	octalInteger = 0o21;           // 17 in octal notation
+	var octalInteger = 0o21;           // 17 in octal notation
-	hexadecimalInteger = 0x11;     // 17 in hexadecimal notation
+	var hexadecimalInteger = 0x11;     // 17 in hexadecimal notation

 Reals
 -----